Sreekee/Nvidia/README.md

 - Signal Processing using DIGITS

 More detailed descriptions about the DL qwikLABS can be found [here](https://nvidia.qwiklab.com/tags/Deep%20Learning) in the catalogue.
 To see a list of ALL available labs please go to [catalog](https://nvidia.qwiklab.com/catalog) and click on the Labs tab.

+If you are interested in using these labs, please create an account at [nvidia.qwiklab.com](https://nvidia.qwiklab.com) and send your qwikLAB account email address to [educators@nvidia.com](educators@nvidia.com) with the subject line “GPU Teaching Kit qwikLAB Access”.
+Instructions will then follow for giving access to your students.